geoffrich/thatconf-slides-2023/slides.md

 2. but then they run on the client

 and this has some advantages
-- if you're calling external APIs, you can call them directly from the browser instead of first making a call to your server (efficient!)
+- if you're calling external public APIs, you can call them directly from the browser instead of first making a call to your server (efficient!)
 - they can return data that isn't serializable

 we've seen that server load functions can return more than JSON - we were able to return Promises, and you're also able to return things like Maps and Sets. but there's a limit